-Water-level Survey and Slug Testing
+Water-Level Survey and Slug Testing

-Following monitoring well installation and development, and prior to the start of groundwater sampling, the depth to groundwater will be measured according to the SOP included in Appendix A at all new and existing wells in order to better determine groundwater flow directions at the site.
-Rising and falling slug tests will be performed in accordance with the SOP included in Appendix A at six wells (three shallow and three deep) in order to evaluate hydraulic conductivity at the site.
+Following monitoring well installation and development, and prior to the start of groundwater sampling, the depth to groundwater will be measured according to the SOP included in Appendix B at all wells within the sampling network and an additional nine existing wells throughout the Base in order to better determine groundwater flow directions at the site (Figure 4).
+Rising and falling slug tests will be performed in accordance with the SOP included in Appendix B at six wells (three at Site 11 and three near the aircraft hangars) in order to evaluate hydraulic conductivity at the site.
 The hydraulic conductivity data will be used in conjunction with the measured gradient and estimated effective porosity based on soil type in order to calculate groundwater flow velocity.